Martin Stein: Fictional character biography

 Nobel Prize-winning physicist Martin Stein was caught in an accident that allowed him to fuse into Firestorm the "Nuclear Man" with student Ronnie Raymond.
-Due to Stein being unconscious during the accident, Raymond was prominently in command of the Firestorm form with Stein a voice of reason inside his mind, able to offer Raymond advice on how to use their powers without actually having any control over their dual form.
+Due to Stein being unconscious during the accident, Ronnie was prominently in command of the Firestorm form with Stein a voice of reason inside his mind, able to offer Ronnie advice on how to use their powers without having any control over Firestorm.
 Banter between the two was a hallmark of their adventures.
 Stein was initially completely unaware of their dual identity, leaving him concerned about his unusual disappearances and blackouts, but Ronnie was eventually able to convince him of the truth, allowing them to bond as separate individuals rather than as parts of a whole.

 After the accident, Firestorm took to defending New York City from such threats as Multiplex and Killer Frost.
 The 1982 series began with the teenaged Raymond adjusting to this role and later delved into the issue of the nuclear arms race.
 The Fury of Firestorm slowly developed the lives of Raymond and Stein, as Raymond struggled with high school and moved towards graduation, and Stein found a life outside the lab after learning about his bond with Raymond.
 The series also tried to create a sense of fun, something that Gerry Conway felt was missing during his years writing Spider-Man; the banter between Raymond and Stein contributed to this.
 Upon graduation from high school, Raymond entered college in Pittsburgh, where Stein had been hired as a professor.
 Afterward, together they searched for a cure for their bond.

 When Conway left the series in 1986, John Ostrander (with artist Joe Brozowski) began writing the Firestorm stories.
 His first major story arc pitted Firestorm against the world as the hero, acting on a suggestion from a terminally ill Martin Stein, demanded that the United States and the Soviet Union destroy all of their nuclear weapons.
 After confrontations with the Justice League and most of his enemies, Firestorm faces the Russian nuclear superhero Pozhar in the Nevada desert, where an atomic bomb was dropped on them.
 A new Firestorm is created, composed of Raymond and Pozhar and controlled by the disembodied amnesiac mind of Stein.